Cerumen Impaction Removal

 Preparation

 Counseling the patient before cerumen removal is important, primarily to secure cooperation during the procedure to limit movement and subsequent injury to the external auditory canal, tympanic membrane, and middle ear structures.
-Patients should be aware of the risk of pain, bleeding, and damage to the aforementioned structures, with the potential loss of hearing.
-Some patients are very sensitive, and the sensitivity of the external auditory canal skin typically increases closer to the tympanic membrane, which is itself very sensitive to pain with only minimal contact.
+Patients should be aware of the risk of pain, bleeding, and damage to the aforementioned structures, with potential hearing loss.
+Some patients are very sensitive, and the sensitivity of the external auditory canal skin typically increases closer to the tympanic membrane, which is very sensitive to pain with minimal contact.
 Due to the presence of terminal branches of Arnold's nerve (a branch of the vagus nerve) supplying sensation to parts of the external auditory canal, some patients may cough or even gag; the clinician should be prepared to remove the instruments from the ear canal swiftly if this occurs, and the patients should be made aware that it is a possibility.[12]

 Technique or Treatment

-Cerumenolytic agents are liquid solutions that help thin, soften, break up, and/or dissolve ear wax.
+When treatment is appropriate, there are 3 recommended removal methods: cerumenolytic agents, irrigation, and manual removal.[11]
+Cerumenolytic agents are liquid solutions that help thin, soften, break up, or dissolve ear wax.
 These are typically water- or oil-based compounds, with water-based solutions being the most commonly used.
-Typical ingredients found in water-based cerumenolytics include hydrogen peroxide, acetic acid, docusate sodium, and sodium bicarbonate.
-Docusate sodium appears to be the most effective, particularly when used as a pre-treatment before irrigation.[13]
+Typical ingredients in water-based cerumenolytics include hydrogen peroxide, acetic acid, docusate sodium, and sodium bicarbonate.
+Docusate sodium appears to be the most effective, particularly when pre-treatment before irrigation.[13]
 Common ingredients in oil-based cerumenolytics include peanut, olive, and almond oils.
 Most drops are available over the counter.
-Typically, up to five drops are used per dose, one to two times daily for three to seven days.
+Typically, up to 5 drops are used per dose, 1 to 2 times daily for 3 to 7 days.
+A commonly prescribed cerumenolytic is carbamide peroxide.
+Five to 10 drops are placed twice daily for up to 4 days.
+The drops work by releasing oxygen to soften and encourage spontaneous cerumen extrusion and have a weak antibacterial effect.

 Irrigation is another method to safely and effectively remove unwanted cerumen, provided the tympanic membrane can be visualized first.
 Several irrigation methods may be used in the clinical setting.
 Commonly, warm water alone or a 50/50 mix of water and hydrogen peroxide is placed into a syringe and discharged into the ear canal with a basin underneath.
 It is important to use water that is similar to the patient's body temperature because overly warm or overly cool fluid can cause a convection current in the semicircular canals and result in vertigo, particularly if there are pressure equalization tubes or a tympanic membrane perforation present; this is the mechanism behind caloric testing of the vestibular system.